 Submitting a proposal:

-Applicants should submit the Registration Form for Clean Energy for Rural and Remote Communities using the ‘Register now’ button below.
+Applicants should submit the Registration Form for Clean Energy for Rural and Remote Communities using the ‘Request the Applicant’s Guide’ button below.

 An applicant guide with instructions, and template will be emailed to you once your submission has been processed.

-Applicants must submit the proposal and provide any other required documents that support the request for funding.
+Applicants must submit the proposal and provide any other required documents that support the request for funding to NRCAN Remote Energy.

 Natural Resources Canada recommends applicants keep a record of the date and time their proposal was submitted.